What Is Microblogging & Why Should You Do It?

 Pinterest

-Pinterest is a search engine that allows marketers to post content into boards by theme.
+Pinterest is a search engine that allows marketers to post content on boards by theme.
 This is a good platform for microblogging as it’s very visual, and you can add images, videos, and a brief caption.

 Instagram